 Golf is available at the Tierra Del Sol Golf & Country Club (18 holes) and at The Links (9 holes) 8 and 4 miles away, respectively.

-Cheapest way to see lots of downtown—walk.
+The cheapest way to see lots of downtowns—walk.
 The hotel is right downtown so you can bar hop, shop ‘til you drop or make your way from one franchise snack shop to the next.
-You’ll see them all including McDonalds, donut shops, Subway and lots more places to feed your face.
+You’ll see them all including McDonald's, donut shops, Subway and lots more places to feed your face.

 But for a real treat ask some of the locals where they dine for island fare.